 type to access Cassandra cluster using port9042

-.Apply the service to your cluster.
+.Apply the service in the

-console$ kubectl apply -n k8ssandra-operator -f service.yaml
+namespace.console$ kubectl apply -n k8ssandra-operator -f service.yaml

 Wait for at least